ios-xr/iosxr-ansible/README.md

     under "remote" directory, you will need to build your own XRV9K image from r60y lineup and install it on your VMs.

-- You will also need k9sec security package to be installed in your XRV9K VMs.
+- You will also need k9sec security package to be installed on your XRV9K VMs.
   Using the following example command to install the k9sec pacakge.
   * install update source tftp://192.168.1.1 xrv9k-iosxr-security-1.0.0.0-r60125I
   * show install active